June 20, 2018

-Traversing Departures is a public discussion between artists Yvette Mayorga and Alexandria Eregbu on forms of processing personal transnational narratives of migration to the U.S. Sociologist Xóchitl Bada (UIC) will join Mayorga and Eregbu as a moderator.
-Bada’s research on Mexican American philanthropist innovators and Black and Brown intersectional relation development will serve as a backbone to examine Mayorga and Eregbu's projects as a social byproduct of movement.
+Traversing Departures is a public discussion between artists Yvette Mayorga and Alexandria Eregbu on forms of processing personal transnational narratives of migration to the U.S. Both artists will present their personal forms of mitigating representation of Black and Brown diaspora.
+Sociologist Xóchitl Bada (UIC) will join Mayorga and Eregbu as a moderator.
+Bada’s research on Mexican American philanthropist innovators and Black and Brown intersectional relation development will serve as a backbone to examine Mayorga and Eregbu projects as a social byproduct of movement.

 Traversing Departures is a conversation that digs into common ground between Black and Brown femmes, asking is it safe to assume an allyship or similarity?
 Through Mayorga, Eregbu and Bada we are able to see the full scope of individuality, research and methods of self-fashioning.